SystemsApproach/ops/provision.rst

 %s <fig-infra>` is *not* the NetBox API.
 Terraform does not interact directly with NetBox, but instead with artifacts left behind by the hardware provisioning process described in Section 3.1.
-One way to think about this that the task of booting hardware into the "ready" state involves installing and configuring several subsystems that collectively form the cloud platform.
+One way to think about this is that the task of booting hardware into the "ready" state involves installing and configuring several subsystems that collectively form the cloud platform.
 It is this platform that Terraform interacts with, using an API we describe at the end of